 There are a grand total of six new Pinnacle weapons to be earned in Season 6, alongside two new Exotic weapons, Thorn and Arbalest.
 You’ll also be able to find new Exotic gauntlets for each class in Season of the Drifter.

-Thorn has its own dedicated quest which is due March 12, but we’re not sure when you’ll be able to get your hands on Arbalest or if it’s even in the game yet.
+Thorn has its own dedicated quest and you’ll be able to get your hands on Arbalest after The Revelry begins on April 16.

 Destiny 2: Pinnacle weapons

 Pinnacle weapons are some of the most difficult to find in Destiny 2 because they require hours and hours of grinding.

 Each Pinnacle weapon can be found by first acquiring a specific bounty, then completing the quest step requirements.
 These often involve racking up high kill numbers, increasing your Glory or Infamy ranks substantially or taking part in Strikes.

 There are three Pinnacle weapons tied to The Reckoning and Gambit Prime, with another three being tied to Gambit, Crucible and the Vanguard.
 These are:

 - Spare Rations hand cannon

 - Doomsday grenade launcher

 - The Recluse submachine gun